DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Observed Behavior

-The readings show the current and the voltage of the resistor.
+The readings show the current as 6 Amperes and the voltage as 0 Volts.

 ## Generate Causes